learn-co-curriculum/react-ts-jsx/README.md

 syntax.
 Curly braces allow us to use variables/functions within the JSX to make our templates dynamic.

-**Keep this in mind**: Any time you want to use JavaScript variables or call functions from within a JSX element, **you must use curly braces** like we did in the example above.
+**Keep this in mind**: Any time you want to use TypeScript variables or call functions from within a JSX element, **you must use curly braces** like we did in the example above.